 - at least 75% of the body's managers must be:

-- individuals who are, and are entitled to practise as, lawyers of England and Wales, lawyers of Establishment Directive professions or RFLs; or
+- individuals who are, and are entitled to practise as, lawyers of England and Wales, advocates or solicitors in Scotland, members of the Bar of Northern Ireland, solicitors of the Court of Judicature of Northern Ireland or RFLs; or

 - bodies corporate which are legally qualified bodies,

-- individuals who are, and are entitled to practise as, lawyers of England and Wales, lawyers of Establishment Directive professions or RFLs must make up at least 75% of the ultimate beneficial ownership of the body; and
+- individuals who are, and are entitled to practise as, lawyers of England and Wales, advocates or solicitors in Scotland, members of the Bar of Northern Ireland, solicitors of the Court of Judicature of Northern Ireland or RFLs must make up at least 75% of the ultimate beneficial ownership of the body; and

-- individuals who are, and are entitled to practise as, lawyers of England and Wales, lawyers of Establishment Directive professions or RFLs, and/or legally qualified bodies, must:
+- individuals who are, and are entitled to practise as, lawyers of England and Wales, advocates or solicitors in Scotland, members of the Bar of Northern Ireland, solicitors of the Court of Judicature of Northern Ireland or RFLs, and/or legally qualified bodies, must:

 - every interest holder of the recognised body, and every person who exercises or controls the exercise of any voting rights in the body, must be: